Improved Constraints on the Variation of the Weak Scale from Big Bang Nucleosynthesis: The reaction

 The effective range of the ${}^1S_0$ channel only comes in at higher orders and we can safely ignore changes in this parameter as well as possible scale effects in the isoscalar contributions to the cross section.
 The resulting reaction rate for $\delta v / v = 0, \pm 0.1$ is shown in Fig.~\ref{fig:npdg}.
 Changing the Higgs VEV therefore has a huge impact on the $n + p \to d + \gamma$ reaction.
 We also see that the functional form is not consistent with a simple scaling with $(1 + \delta v / v)^{0.25}$.

-Before presenting our final results, let us summarize the differences in our calculation to the one in~\cite{burns2024constraints}.
-First, we use an updated form of the neutron-proton mass difference, as given by Eq.~\eqref{eq:mnp}.
+Before presenting our final results, let us summarize the differences in our calculation to the one in~\cite{burns2024constraints} and in \cite{Berengut:2013nh}.
+First, we use an updated value for the neutron-proton mass difference, as given by Eq.~\eqref{eq:mnp}.
 Second, the quark mass dependence of the deuteron binding energy is obtained from lattice QCD data with the help of the nucleon-nucleon scattering LETs~\cite{Baru:2015ira,Baru:2016evv}, whereas in~\cite{burns2024constraints} a one-boson exchange model was used with the appropriate scalings of the various meson exchanges.
 Interestingly, the resulting Higgs VEV dependence of the deuteron binding energy comes out very similar in both approaches.
 We also used lattice QCD data to model the pion-mass-dependence of the nucleon mass and the axial-vector current, which was not taken into account in \cite{burns2024constraints}.
+In \cite{Berengut:2013nh}, the pion mass dependence of these quantities was derived from chiral perturbation theory and the deuteron binding energy was found using chiral nuclear EFT at leading order, given by the one-pion-exchange potential together with the short-range four-nucleon contact interactions without derivatives, the latter exhibiting sizeable uncertainties.
 Then, we normalized the weak $n \leftrightarrow p$ rates using the appropriately varied neutron lifetime including the change in the Fermi-integral, see Eqs.~\eqref{eq:tau_n} and \eqref{eq:Fermi-int}.
+The main difference to \cite{Berengut:2013nh} is that only the linear dependence of the weak rates on the neutron lifetime was considered.
+This does not include temperature-dependent effects.
 Finally, we made use of the pionless EFT approach by \cite{Rupak-2000} to include effects of a varying Higgs VEV on the $n + p \to d + \gamma$ rate, as explained in this section.